 Transactional intent optimization aims to convert the visitor into a customer.
 Your content should target the keywords with transactional intent.

-Following points should be kept in mind when creating content for transactional intent pages.
+The following points should be kept in mind when creating content for transactional intent pages.

 - Use images to validate your point or product benefits.
 The message should be short and to the point.